 - Select the number of days.
 The default is 14

-- Clear the ‘Delete expired items (e-mail folders only)’
+- Clear ‘Delete expired items (e-mail folders only)’

-The OST file is the offline storage file provided for all Microsoft Exchange accounts.
-It saves an exact replica of your Exchange mailbox on your local system so that you can continue to work without interruption even if the Exchange server is unavailable.
-By reducing the size of the OST file, you can boost the performance of your Microsoft Exchange account.
+OST file is the offline storage file provided for all Microsoft Exchange accounts.
+It saves a replica of your Exchange mailbox on the local system so that you can continue to work without interruption even if the Exchange server is unavailable.
+By reducing the size of OST file, you can also boost performance of your Microsoft Exchange account.

 Here are the steps to reduce OST file size: